-(d) the directors had prepared the annual accounts on a going concern basis;
+(d) the directors had prepared the annual accounts on a going concern basis; and

-(e) the directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively. and
+(e) the directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively.

 (f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

-Your Directors take this opportunity to place on record their appreciation to thecontribution made by the employees towards overall growth of the Company.
+Your Directors take this opportunity to place on record their appreciation to thecontribution made by the employees towards overall growth of the company.

 Your Directors would also like to express a profound sense of appreciation andgratitude to all the stakeholders for the patronage and for the commitment shown insupporting the company in its continued robust performance on all fronts.

 We look forward to your continued support and co-operation as we move forward to ournew journey while assuring our continued commitment to maintain healthy and fruitfulrelationship.

 | ||for Aksh Optifibre Limited |

 |Date: August 8 2019 ||Chairman |